Subjective functions: Introduction

 Objective functions are central to all learning systems (both natural and artificial).
 The way we distinguish learning from other kinds of dynamics is the fact that learning produces (at least in expectation or asymptotically) an improvement in performance as measured by an objective function.\footnote{For example, passive wear and tear degrades the function of living organisms and robots over time, but this is not learning, because it cannot be understood in terms of performance improvement over time.} Many different objective functions have been proposed, and it's not clear that all intelligence can be subsumed by a single ``ultimate'' objective, such as reproductive fitness.\footnote{Even the reasonable argument that all forms of biological intelligence arose from natural selection is not very helpful for elucidating the underlying principles that give rise to intelligent behavior.} Perhaps the problem is that the quest for a single objective function is misguided.
 An important characteristic of human-like intelligence may be \emph{the ability to synthesize objective functions}.

 This only kicks the can down the road, of course.
 What principle disciplines the choice of objective function?
 Wouldn't any such principle constitute a higher-order objective function?
-If so, then we would be back to where we started, the quest for a single objective function.
+If so, then we would be back to where we started---the quest for a universal objective function.

-A true \emph{subjective} function (rather than a higher-order objective function) is endogenous to the agent.
+A different approach to this problem starts by deriving objective functions from the agent itself.
+We will call this mapping (formalized in the next section) a \emph{subjective function}.
+Because it is endogenous to an individual agent, it cannot be conceptualized as a universal objective function.

 To understand what this means, consider a typical way to define an objective function: stipulate some reward or supervision signal, then score an agent based on how well it maximizes expected reward or minimizes expected error.
 These signals are exogenous to the agent in the sense that their definitions do not depend on any feature of the agent; they can be applied uniformly to any agent.
 In contrast, a subjective function is endogenous to the agent in the sense that the definition of the signal that the agent is optimizing depends on features of the agent.

-This note describes a subjective function that can be used to design an agent capable of open-ended learning.
-It then discusses how it connects to observations from psychology and neuroscience, as well as related ideas in machine learning.
+This paper is organized as follows.
+The next section introduces a general theoretical framework for understanding the relationship between subjective (meta-reward) and objective (reward) functions.
+We describe a set of criteria for defining a ``good'' subjective function, and then formalize a specific subjective function (expected prediction error) satisfying these criteria.
+We show how this subjective function can be used to design an agent capable of open-ended learning.
+We then discusses how it connects to observations from psychology and neuroscience, as well as related ideas in machine learning.